dpmcmlxxvi/clistats/README.md

 clistats
 ================================================================================

-clistats is a command line interface tool to compute statistics for a stream of delimited input numbers.
+clistats is a command line interface tool to compute statistics of a set of delimited input numbers from a stream such as a Comma Separated Value (.csv) or Tab Separated Value (.tsv) file.
 The default delimiter is a comma.
 Input data can be a file, a redirected pipe, or the manually entered at the console.
 To stop processing and display the statistics during manual input, enter the EOF signal (CTRL-D on POSIX systems like Linux or Cygwin or CTRL-Z on Windows).
-The tool has the following features.

-clistats came about over many years of needing a simple summary of statistics of data contained within a file in a variety of scientific problems - usually, a log file that contained some diagnostic data that would get processed with grep/awk/sed and then there would be some columns that I needed a summary of.
-The first version was written years ago and more and more functionality was added to it as more requirements came along.
-Its focus has been on functionality and not speed but it's always performed well for my needs.
-So, I figured someone else might get some use out of it.

 ###I/O options